A disk_log based handler for Logger

 The value is set when the handler is added, and it cannot be changed in runtime.

-Defaults to wrap
+Defaults to wrap.

-This is the maximum number of files that disk_log uses
+max_no_filesThis is the maximum number of files that disk_log uses

 for its circular logging.
 The option

-corresponds to the MaxNoFiles
+corresponds to the MaxNoFiles element in the size property in the

 dlog_option()